• Skip to primary navigation

 A white plate with a cookie dough ball rolled in powdered sugar on it.

-Step 3: (Picture 3 above) Whisk together the flour, baking powder, baking soda, and salt.
-Set aside.
-Add the dry ingredients into the wet ingredients.
+Step 3: (Picture 3 above) Add the dry ingredients into the wet ingredients.
 Mix until combined.

-Step 4: (Picture 4 above) Scoop out a tablespoon of cookie dough.
-Roll dough balls in granulated sugar and powdered sugar.
+Step 4: (Picture 4 above) Scoop out a 1 and 1/2 tablespoon of cookie dough.
+Roll dough balls in granulated sugar then in the powdered sugar.

 Cookie dough balls coated with powdered sugar on a baking sheet.